Project Description

 Learning Outcomes

-• Students will be exposed to conceptual art-making by reflecting on the color blue and how they might visually convey an idea or feeling associated with a specific color.
+- Students may be exposed to conceptual art-making by reflecting on the color blue and how they might visually convey an idea or feeling associated with a specific color.

 Suggested Grades